 If you are in the Delayed Enlistment Program (DEP), you would first have to request a DEP discharge from the branch you are enlisted in, and then apply to join the other service through the other service's recruiter.
 Military recruiters are prohibited by regulation and policy from "actively recruiting" members of other service's DEP.
 So, to better your chances of making this transfer, you should not be talking to the recruiter of the other service until your DEP discharge is approved.

 Once one goes on active duty, with the exception of a few commissioned officer specialties (such as a physician), one cannot simply transfer from one branch of the service to another.
-You have to complete a Request for Conditional Release from your current branch of service - DD Form 0368.
-Those the process exists the likely hood of your current branch of service releasing you is the hurdle to jump over.
+You have to complete a Request for Conditional Release from your current branch of service.
+Though the process exists, the likelihood of your current branch of service releasing you is the hurdle to jump over.

 Typically, the move from one branch to another requires one to complete their enlistment contract.
 It may take 4-6 years depending on your time you enlisted.
 Then you have to get out of the military, and then visit a recruiter to join the different service, as a prior-service recruit.

 Operation Blue to Green (From Navy or AF to the Army)